African Americans in the Revolutionary War: African American Patriots

 Prior to the revolution, many free African Americans supported the anti-British cause, most famously Crispus Attucks, believed to be the first person killed at the Boston Massacre.
 At the time of the American Revolution, some Black men had already enlisted as minutemen.
 Both free and enslaved Africans had served in private militias, especially in the North, defending their villages against attacks by Native Americans.
 In March 1775, the Continental Congress assigned units of the Massachusetts militia as Minutemen.
 They were under orders to become activated if the British troops in Boston took the offensive.
 Peter Salem, who had been freed by his owner to join the Framingham militia, was one of the Black men in the military.
 He served for nearly five years.
 In the Revolutionary War, slave owners often let the people they enslaved to enlist in the war with promises of freedom, but many were put back into slavery after the conclusion of the war.

+Some slaves served as a substitute soldier for their master.
+One such African American soldier was Ishmael Titus from Rowan County, North Carolina, who fought in the battles of Kings Mountain and Guilford Court House.
+He was granted his freedom after the war and died at the age of 110.

 In April 1775, at Lexington and Concord, Black men responded to the call and fought with Patriot forces.
 Prince Estabrook was wounded some time during the fighting on 19 April, probably at Lexington.
 The Battle of Bunker Hill also had African-American soldiers fighting along with white Patriots, such as Peter Salem; Salem Poor, Barzillai Lew, Blaney Grusha, Titus Coburn, Alexander Ames, Cato Howe, and Seymour Burr.
 Many African Americans, both enslaved and free, wanted to join with the Patriots.
 They believed that they would achieve freedom or expand their civil rights.
 In addition to the role of soldier, Black men also served as guides, messengers, and spies.

 On April 26, 1777, during Tyron's raid on Danbury Connecticut, a slave named Adams, in an act of reckless daring, was killed when firing upon the British.

 American states had to meet quotas of troops for the new Continental Army, and New England regiments recruited Black enslaved people by promising freedom to those who served in the Continental Army.
 During the course of the war, about one-fifth of the men in the northern army were Black.
 At the Siege of Yorktown in 1781, Baron Closen, a German officer in the French Royal Deux-Ponts Regiment, estimated about one-quarter of the American army to be Black men.

 Another famous Black patriot was Jack Peterson of Westchester whose quick thinking helped repel British forces in Croton, New York.
 Peterson's actions threw Benedict Arnold's treasonous plans into disarray and led to the capture of Major Andre.